Miss Grand Myanmar 2024

-Miss Grand Myanmar 2024 will be the second edition of the Miss Grand Myanmar beauty pageant, scheduled to be held in Yangon in early 2024.
-Contestants who have qualified through either the regional preliminary pageants or the casting process will compete for the right to represent Myanmar in the Miss Grand International 2024 pageant.
+Miss Grand Myanmar 2024 was the 2nd edition of the Miss Grand Myanmar pageant, held at the Hexagon Complex, Shwe Htut Tin Compound in Yangon on December 10, 2023.
+Fifty-six contestants who have qualified for the national pageant through either the regional preliminary stages or the casting process competed for the title, of whom the representative of Taungoo, Thae Su Nyein, was announced the winner and obtained the right to represent Myanmar in the Miss Grand International 2024 pageant, to be held on October 25, 2023, in Yangon.

+The pageant was the first Miss Grand Myanmar organized by Glamorous International after acquiring the license in 2021.
+Its grand final event was broadcast live to the audience nationwide via Channel 9 and was also attended by Nawat Itsaragrisil and Teresa Chaivisut, the president and vice president of Miss Grand International.

 Background

 In 2023, after two years of obtaining the Miss Grand Myanmar license, Glamorous International began franchising the regional competitions to individual organizers, who would name regional, state, district, or city titleholders to compete in the 2024 national pageant.
 The first regional preliminary pageant was held on January 22, 2023, in Mandalay, in which five district representatives, including Mandalay, Amarapura, Kyaukse, Pyin Oo Lwin, and Sagaing, were determined, followed by Yangon Region's contest in March.

-The following is a list of the main sub-events of the Miss Grand Myanmar 2024 pageant.

 Selection of participants

 The following is a list of the regions or states that held the local preliminary contests for the Miss Grand Myanmar 2024 pageant.